7 Places that Celebrate Our Nation's Presidents in North Dakota

 In 1889, President Benjamin Harrison welcomed North Dakota into the Union.
 Many other Commanders in Chief have left their marks on the state, figuratively and literally.
-With President's Day coming up, here are several ways to see how the leaders of the free world impacted North Dakota.
+This being election season, here are several ways to see how the leaders of the free world impacted North Dakota.
 Contact North Dakota Tourism for additional ideas at NDtourism.com or call 800-435-5663 or 701-328-2525.

 1. Celebrate Theodore Roosevelt